smartcontractkit/chainlink/.changeset/chatty-seals-smash.md

 "chainlink": patch
 ---

-Add to CI changeset workflow to update Jira issue with fixVersions and labels based on tags. #internal #wip
+Add to CI changeset workflow an additional step to update the Jira issue associated with this PR and set the `fixVersions` for the issue with the upcoming core release version. #internal #wip